-GEOG 2033 Environmental Cognition (2)
+GEOG 2033 Environmental Cognition

-The course concentrates on the "structural" element of the "image" of the city, "mental maps" and the cognition of geographical distances and relative locations.
+This course concentrates on the "structural" element of the "image" of the city, "mental maps" and the cognition of geographical distances and relative locations

-GEOG 2050 Field Course (2)
+GEOG 2050 Field course

 Normally this will be a residential field course in either Ireland or abroad of between 5 and 14 days duration.
 Details of the course on offer in any given year will be available early in the first semester.
 Students must bear the costs of this field course.
 Participants must complete a programme of work before, during, and after the field course.
-If space permits, Mode I students may be permitted to participate in the foreign fieldcouse offered to third year students (GEOG 3050) as an alternative.

-Notes for Second Year Students
+Notes for Second Year students